Structural insulators and promotors in networks under generic problem-solving dynamics

 \subsection{Extension to $\chi = 3$}

-The natural extension of your investigation would be to increase the chromatic number of the graphs.
-For Fig.~\ref{fig:chromati3_shortcuts} we performed a similar analysis as for Fig.~\ref{fig:rational} but with a ring graph with 39 nodes and a chromatic number of $\chi = 3$.
-Depending on the length of the added shortcut the system takes longer or is faster than without a shortcut.
-The general behavior of the network is on average also similar to the one with a chromatic number of two (short shortcuts lead to longer times).
-However, there are also two drastic differences: (1) The curve shows an alternating behavior that was not present for the $\chi = 2$ graph.
+The natural extension of our investigation is to increase the chromatic number of the graphs.
+For Fig.~\ref{fig:chromati3_shortcuts} we performed a similar analysis as for Fig.~\ref{fig:rational}, but with a ring graph with 39 nodes and a chromatic number of $\chi = 3$.
+Depending on the length of the added shortcut the system takes longer or is faster to solve than without a shortcut.
+The general behavior of the network is on average similar to the one with a chromatic number of two (short shortcuts lead to longer times).
+However, there are also two drastic differences: (1) The curve shows an alternating behavior that was not present for the $\chi = 2$ graphs.
 The reason is a complicated interplay between the shortcuts and the different possible solution regimes.
-For two colors there are only two possible solutions: $abab$ or $baba$.
+For two colors there are only two possible solution domains: $abab$ or $baba$.
 However, for three colors there are $3! = 6$ possible solution domains that are facilitated or suppressed depending on the position of the shortcut.
 (2) The relative effect of a single shortcut is not as strong as for the $\chi = 2$ graph.
 The main reason is that a shortcut at each end excludes only one color at a time.
 If there are only two colors a single disallowed color directly determines the correct color: $\neg \text{red} \rightarrow \text{blue}$.
 However, the more colors we have the less effect has the banning of a single color.
-To overcome this problem one would need to generalize the definition of a shortcut.
+To control such a setting one would need to generalize the definition of a shortcut.
 For $\chi = 3$ such a generalized shortcut would hence consist of four conventional shortcuts that all-to-all connect two adjacent nodes with two other adjacent nodes.